benyap/resolve-tspaths/README.md

 _`resolve-tspaths` uses some reasonable defaults.
 For most cases, you probably won't need to specify any options._

-#### `--project <project>, -p <project>`
+#### `--project <path>, -p <path>`

-Specify the `tsconfig` that the program should use.
-If not provided, it defaults to `tsconfig.json`.
+Specify the path to the tsconfig file that the program should use.
+Defaults to "tsconfig.json" if not provided.

 #### `--src <path>, -s <path>`

 Specify the source directory.
-If not provided, it defaults to `./src` - so please make sure you specify an appropriate value for this if your code does not live inside a `src` directory.
+Defaults to `compilerOptions.rootDir` from your tsconfig if not provided.
+If `rootDir` is not defined in your tsconfig, it will default to "src".

 #### `--out <path>, -o <path>`

 Specify the output directory of the compiled code where `resolve-tspaths` should perform its changes.
-If not provided, it will default to `compilerOptions.outDir` from your `tsconfig`.
+Defaults to `compilerOptions.outDir` from your tsconfig if not provided.

 #### `--ext <extension...>`

 Provide a (space separatated) list of file extensions in the output directory that the program should process.
-Defaults to `js` and `d.ts`, which will process `.js` and `.d.ts` files.
+Defaults to `["js", "d.ts"]` to process js and type declaration files.

 #### `--verbose`

 Use this flag to print verbose logs to the console.

-This option is only available when using the CLI.
+_This option is only available when using the CLI._

 #### `--noEmit`